apache/freemarker/README.md

 To build `freemarker.jar`, just issue `./gradlew jar` in the project root directory, and it should download all dependencies automatically and build `freemarker.jar`.

-To run all checks, issue `./gradlew check`.
+To run all JUnit tests and some other checks, issue `./gradlew check`.
+(Avoid the `test` task, as that will only run the tests of the `core` source set.)

 To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline`.